 Whether you’re jumping on the Alexa bandwagon for the first time, looking to expand an existing Echo empire, or need a speaker to satisfy your inner audiophile, there’s a device designed for you – so let’s get started.
 Here’s a look at the current Amazon Echo range and who each device is best suited for.

-The best Amazon Echo for first-time buyers
+The best Amazon Echo for basics

 Amazon Echo Dot (2020, 4th gen)

-The best Amazon Echo for all-around performance
+The best Amazon Echo for kids

 The best Amazon Echo for families

 Amazon Echo Show 5, 8, 10 and 15